Hofstra University School of Law (J.D., 2007)

 Cornell University (B.S., 2004)

-YuhTyng (“Tyng”) Patka is chair of the NYC Real Estate Tax and Incentives Practice Group and Co-chair of the firm's NYC Climate Mobilization Act Task Force.
+YuhTyng (“Tyng”) Patka is chair of the NYC Real Estate Tax and Incentives Practice Group and Co-chair of the firm's NYC Climate Mobilization Act Task Force and PACE Financing Practice.

 Tyng provides a road map to her clients for the optimal way to minimize their property tax burden.
 Tyng represents owners in challenging their property taxes (certiorari) and is one of New York City’s top experts on building tax classifications, having successfully argued and litigated on matters relating to building misclassifications which have led to significant tax refunds.